INTERNET BANKING SERVICES AGREEMENT AND DISCLOSURE STATEMENT

 (d) Please explain as clearly as you can why you believe there is an error or why you need more information.
 The Bank will tell you the results of its investigation within 10 business days after the Bank hears from you, and the Bank will promptly correct any error the Bank has made.
 If the Bank needs more time, however, it may take up to 45 days to investigate your complaint or question.
 In this case, the Bank will provisionally credit your account within 10 business days for the amount you think is in error, so that you have the use of the money during the time it takes to complete the Bank’s investigation.
 If the Bank asks you to put your complaint or question in writing and does not receive your letter within 10 business days, the Bank reserves the right to not credit your account.

 (e) If the Bank concludes there was no error, the Bank will send you a written explanation within 3 business days after completing the investigation.
 You may request copies of the documents used in the investigation.

-15.3 Limitation of Bank’s Liability; Customer’s Liability.
-Using the telephone number or address in section 15.2(a), tell the Bank AT ONCE if you believe your password has been compromised or if someone has transferred or may transfer money from your account without your permission.
+14.3 Limitation of Bank’s Liability; Customer’s Liability.
+Using the telephone number or address in section 14.2(a), tell the Bank AT ONCE if you believe your password has been compromised or if someone has transferred or may transfer money from your account without your permission.

 (a) The best way to minimize your loss is to call the Bank IMMEDIATELY.
-The unauthorized use of the System could cause you to lose all of your money in your accounts, plus any amount available under your overdraft protection.
+The unauthorized use of the System could cause you to lose all of your money in your accounts.

 (b) If you tell the Bank within 2 business days after the Bank has sent the FIRST statement on which the error appeared, you can lose no more than $50 if someone initiated a transaction without your permission.
 However, if you don’t tell the Bank within 2 business days, and the Bank can prove that it could have stopped someone from using the System without your permission if you had told the Bank, you could lose as much as $500.